saenuma/wallpapers381/README.md

 1. Clone this repository to your system.
 2. Run it with `go run .`
 3. Check its output at `/tmp/out.png`

+## Instructions for text included

+Write the text without any newlines.
+The program would take care of the wordwrapping.